What is prediabetes?

 Identify with HbA1c

-The value in the HbA1c test is that it gives participants an idea of their blood glucose levels over a 2- to 3-month span, which may assist in identifying prediabetes and type 2 diabetes more than a fasting glucose measurement, which only determines blood glucose levels at the instant the specimen is obtained.
+HbA1c gives participants an idea of their blood glucose levels over a 2- to 3-month span, which may assist in identifying prediabetes more effectively than a fasting glucose measurement alone.

 Connect to care with PHIS

 Physician Health Information Sessions (PHIS) give participants the chance to ask questions about out-of-range glucose and HbA1c results, as well as find an in-network provider for disease management.